 Value-added tax (VAT)

 Legal entities are subject to VAT, which is applied to taxable turnover and taxable imports.
-The rate for taxable turnover is 20%.
+Effective 1 October 2019, the rate for taxable turnover is 15% (previously, 20%).
 This rate also applies to taxable imports, for which the tax base is determined as the customs value plus import duties and excise tax (on excise-liable goods).
 Export of goods for hard currency is generally zero-rated.
 Insurance and most types of financial services are exempt from VAT.

 Import of certain goods to Uzbekistan is subject to customs duties.
 The taxable base is determined as the customs value of imported goods.
 Rates of customs duties vary from 5% to 70%, depending on the type of imported goods.
-There is also a customs clearance fee of 0.2% from the customs value of imported goods, but not less than USD 25 and not exceeding USD 3,000.
+There is also a customs clearance fee of 0.2% from the customs value of imported goods, but not less than 25 United States dollars (USD) and not exceeding USD 3,000.

 Legal entities producing or importing excise-able goods (e.g. cigarettes, jewellery, petrol, alcohol drinks) are subject to excise tax.
 Rates vary from 5% to 70%, depending on the type of goods produced/imported.
 The taxable base is determined as the value of produced/imported goods, excluding VAT.
 Excise tax is reported monthly.

-The property tax rate is 5% for legal entities.
-The tax is computed annually, based on the net book value of the fixed assets, adjusted for the effect of revaluation, which should be performed annually on 1 January, and the value of overdue construction-in-progress.
-The rate is doubled for equipment not installed in due time.
+The property tax rate is 2% for legal entities.
+The tax is computed annually based on the net book value of the immovable property, adjusted for the effect of revaluation, which should be performed annually on 1 January, and the value of overdue construction and idle equipment/construction.
+The rate is doubled for overdue construction and idle equipment/construction.

 Property tax is reported annually.

-Obligatory revaluation of fixed assets is to be performed by micro-firms and small enterprises once every three years (other categories of enterprises that are subject to this requirement should perform revaluation every year).
+Obligatory revaluation of immovable property as part of fixed assets is to be performed by micro-firms and small enterprises once every three years (other categories of enterprises that are subject to this requirement should perform revaluation every year).

-The Tax Code provides for the list of certain non-taxable property, mostly including public service facilities (e.g. waterwork facilities), gas and heat distribution lines, railways and highways, and machinery and equipment in use for more than ten years.
+The Tax Code provides for the list of certain non-taxable property, mostly including public service facilities (e.g. waterwork facilities), gas and heat distribution lines, railways, and highways.

 Enterprises, including foreign legal entities operating in Uzbekistan via a PE, owning land plots or rights of their use are subject to land tax or land lease payment annually.
 Land tax is charged at fixed fees that vary depending on the quality, location, and level of water supply of each land plot.
 Land lease payment is charged at negotiable rates; however, the minimum amount cannot be less than the land tax rate for the respective land plot.
 Land tax and land lease payment are computed based on the area of the land in use.